Public Information Requests

 - Please provide the incident number if available.

-There are 3 options on how to obtain the accident report:
+These are the options on how to obtain an accident report:

 This is the computer record of the blotter, the form an arresting officer fills out when a prisoner is booked into one of our holding facilities.
 To order a copy of the jail arrest record, you must provide: